-Debbie Wray County of Imperial Purchasing Department 1125 Main St. El Centro, CA 92243 (442)265-1866
+Rhoda Hoffman County of Imperial Purchasing Department 1125 Main St. El Centro, CA 92243 (442) 265-1866 rhodahoffman@co.imperial.ca.us

 PROPOSALS MUST BE SUBMITTED BY THE SPECIFIED DATE AND TIME.
 APPLICATIONS WILL NOT BE CONSIDERED IF RECEIVED AFTER THE DUE DATE AND TIME.
 AN AMENDMENT IS CONSIDERED A NEW PROPOSAL AND WILL NOT BE ACCEPTED AFTER THE SPECIFIED DATE AND TIME.